cyberjunky/3commas-cyber-bots/README.md

 # 3commas-cyber-bots <a href="https://www.paypal.me/cyberjunkynl/"><img src="https://img.shields.io/badge/Donate-PayPal-green.svg" height="40" align="right"></a>
 A collection of 3Commas bot helpers I wrote. (collection will grow over time)

+## Disclaimer
+> :bangbang: I'm not responsible for any money you lose by using this software.
+The code is [MIT Licensed](LICENSE).

+> :exclamation: Always test your settings with your paper account first!

 ## Why you build these bot helpers?

 I don't want to pay for services if this is not needed, I rather invest it in crypto, and I also want to learn how things work.